 Master's degree in Mechatronics.

-Be it hydraulics or radar technology, well-designed technologies and advanced products, processes, and systems are the future!
-When it comes to understanding mechanical, electronical, and information-processing components, you could become an expert!
+Be it hydraulics, radar technology, well-designed technologies, or advanced products, processes & systems are the future!
+When it comes to understanding mechanical, electronical, and information-processing components, you could become a highly sought-after expert!

-The Master's degree in Mechatronics expands on your expertise regarding technical processes, systems, equipment, etc. that are based on integrating and combining mechanics, electronics, and information processing.
+The Master's degree program in Mechatronics expands on your expertise regarding technical processes, systems, equipment, etc. based on integrating and combining mechanics, electronics, and information processing.

 The degree program provides opportunities to specialize in a wide range of areas ranging from hydraulics and model-based mechatronic design, to microsystems and radar technology.